zkxp-admin/BoysClub_Trending_Bot/README.md

 ## Usage

-- In test mode, bot will automatically delete messages in specified channels if the `TEST_MODE_DELETE` environment variable is enabled.
+- In test mode, the bot will automatically delete messages in specified channels if the `TEST_MODE_DELETE` environment variable is enabled.
-- It will monitor messages in whitelisted channels for specific reactions to determine trending messages.
+- The bot will monitor messages in whitelisted channels for specific reactions to determine trending messages.
+- Trending messages will be forwarded or updated in the designated trending channel.
+- The bot can be configured to track different reactions and set thresholds for what constitutes a trending message.
-- Designed to run as a CRON job
+- It is designed to run continuously and can be scheduled as a CRON job for regular execution.